ionic-team/ionic-framework/core/src/foundations/README.md

 ## Managing the Design Tokens

-It's not expected that the Tokens need to be changed frequently.
+It's not expected that the tokens need to be changed frequently.
 This represents the base of all the Ionic Design System and any change to them should be taken carefully, synced with the UX/UI Team and reviewed by other devs.

 With the current architecture, this management is done on the [outsystems-design-tokens repo](https://github.com/OutSystems/outsystems-design-tokens) and updated its dependency here when necessary.